For documentation comments, PhpStorm provides completion that is enabled by default. PhpStorm creates stubs of PHPDoc

 Describe the listed parameters and return values where necessary.
-PhpStorm checks and treats syntax in comments according to the PHP Inspections settings.
+PhpStorm checks and treats syntax in comments according to the code inspection settings.

 Create tags in a PHPDoc comment block

 PhpStorm analyzes the appointed code construct, extracts the data for parameters, return values, variables, or fields where possible, and on this basis generates a stub of a documentation block.
 If necessary, you can fill in the missing information.

 In a PHPDoc block, select the desired empty line and press Control+Space.

 Select the relevant tag from the suggestion list.

 If the entered tag has several values, press Control+Space and select the desired value from the suggestion list.

 Configure formatting inside PHPDoc comments

 You can configure the appearance of PHPDoc comments, the presentation of class names, and the default tags sorting order.
 Note that the tag for properties is no longer configurable, the default @var tag is inserted automatically.
 See https://github.com/phpDocumentor/fig-standards/pull/55 for details.

-Switch to the PHPDoc tab an configure the alignment by selecting or clearing the checkboxes.
+Switch to the PHPDoc tab an configure the desired appearance options by selecting or clearing the checkboxes.